dgard8/Project_1/Writeup_Report.md

 ### 6. Apply to Video

 Applying the pipeline to a video is simple.
 Just treat each frame of the video independently then combine all the frames.
-You can see the final product in the solution_videos/simple_solution folder (it appears it isn't possible to embed the video in the markdown itself).

 The first two videos work pretty well.
 There is some slightly wobbling of the lane line that isn't a solid line.
 The wobbling occurs when there isn't a piece of the lane line near the bottom of the image so there aren't any points to anchor the polynomial fit there.
 But the wobbling is slight and it still correctly identifies the lane lines.

-For the challange video, the pipeline fails entirely.
+For the challenge video, the pipeline fails entirely.
 Let's look at why it failed and how we can fix it.

 ## Changes to Make Pipeline More Robust

 I attempted to improve the pipeline entirely in the line processing side.
-I wanted to see if it was possible to accomplish without modifying the image processing at all.
+I wanted to see if it was possible to accomplish the task without modifying the image processing at all.
 In the end I decided it wasn't possible, but here is a description of what I tried.

 ### No Masking

 The most obvious problem is that the lane is not in the same location in the challenge video as it was in the other two.
 The mask is looking at the completely wrong part of the image.
-That can be seen in the Original Mask video in the solution_videos/pipeline_improvements folder.

 A quick fix would be to simply change the mask.
 But we need a solution that will work regardless of the camera orientation and doesn't require a human to define a mask every time the camera moves.
 I start by using a mask to only retain the bottom half of the image (I'm assuming the camera is rightside up and the lane lines aren't in the sky).